 Health care providers may maintain their records on paper or by computer.
 In either case, you have a right under Maryland law to obtain a copy of the record.
 To do so, you must make a written request.
 This signed and dated request must state your name, the name of your health care provider and the party who should receive your records.
 Your authorization to release your records is good for one year.
 A provider must disclose a medical record within a reasonable period of time after receiving your written request.

-Under state law, in 2012, you may be charged no more than 76 cents per page for having your records copied, plus actual postage and handling costs.
+Under state law, in 2014, you may be charged no more than 76 cents per page for having your records copied, plus actual postage and handling costs.
 (These limitations do not apply to x-rays.)
+If a medical practice is using an electronic medical records system, they must provide a patient requesting their medical record with a copy in electronic format, if the patient so requests.
+The charge for the copy provided can be no more than the actual labor costs incurred by the practice in responding to that request.
 These fees may be adjusted annually for inflation.
 Federal law forbids a provider from charging preparation fees, including fees for retrieving or handling the information or for processing the request, if the records are being provided to the consumer.
-If the records are being sent to someone other than the consumer, the law allows for an administrative fee of no more than $22.88 in 2012, which may also be adjusted annually.
+If the records are being sent to someone other than the consumer, the law allows for an administrative fee of no more than $22.88 in 2014, which may also be adjusted annually.
 To avoid a surprise bill, ask about fees before requesting records.
 In most cases, the provider may withhold your records unless you pay the fee.
 However, the provider may not withhold the records because you have not paid an outstanding bill for treatment.

 Most healthcare providers must maintain a patient's medical bills, laboratory reports and X-ray reports for five years after the record or report is made.
 In most cases, the medical record of a minor may not be destroyed until the patient turns 21 or for five years after the record or report is made, whichever is later, unless the patient or guardian is notified.
 Many providers will send notice to consumers regarding the destruction of records to allow the consumers time to request a copy.